rrebase/algorithms/README.rst

 This repo contains implementations of different algorithms in :code:`Python 3.6`

-My goal is to add a new algorithm every day to this repo as long as I can as a challenge.
+My goal is to add new algorithms to this repo as I try to implement them.
-I will try to make my implementations as clean and readable as possible using best coding practices.
+I will try to make my implementations as clean and readable as possible using good coding practices.

 Feel free to use any of this code.